The Best Spring Break Getaways in Every State

 California: Santa Monica

 With seemingly endless beaches, you’ll never run out of sand to relax on in Santa Monica.
 Check out the famous Santa Monica pier, where you can go fishing, ride the historical Santa Monica Pier Carousel, play one of the 200 games at Playland Arcade, or take a ride on the world’s only solar-powered Ferris wheel at Pacific Park.
 Or grab your bikes and head down the city’s 26-mile bike path and take in all of the gorgeous West Coast views.
 The Annenberg Community Beach House is another stop that should be on your Santa Monica to-do list.
 It offers breathtaking views, a gorgeous pool, a children’s splash pad, and tours of the historic Marion Davies Guest House.
+Plus, check out these spring break ideas that can actually cost less than staying home.

 Colorado: Crested Butte